ShehabAhmed-Gui/birdo/README.md

 ## Development

-It is a personal project, But feel free to contribute!
+It is a personal project, But feel free to contribute.

 ## Building source
 ## Required tools for building the appliaction on windows